 - Use the Inspex Inspection technology under licence

-Just as with all privately rented dwellings, accommodation offered by landlords to HAP tenants must meet the minimum standards for private rented housing.
+Just as with all private tenancy agreements, accommodation offered to HAP & RAS tenants must meet minimum standards for private rented housing.

-Under the scheme, a landlord must self-certify the property meets the minimum standards.
-A local authority will need to inspect a property to make sure it meets the standards with inspections usually arranged within 8 months of the first HAP payment.
-HAP payments may be suspended if the inspection of the property shows that the accommodation does not meet the minimum accommodation standards for rental properties.
+Under these schemes, a landlord must self-certify a rented property meets the minimum standards.
+A local authority will inspect a property to ensure it meets the standards.
+For those participating in the HAP scheme, inspections are likely to be scheduled within 8 months.
+Payments may be suspended if the inspection of the property shows that the accommodation does not meet the minimum accommodation standards for rental properties.